 According to Patients Without Borders, medical tourism is growing, including trips abroad for cosmetic surgery.
-The organization also estimates that about 1.4 million Australians had plastic surgery to improve or enhance certain parts of their bodies.
+The organization also estimates that about 1.4 million Australians had plastic surgery to improve or enhance certain parts of their bodies like breast augmentation Perth.
 Cosmetic Surgery tourism can include any type of procedure, but also elective cosmetic surgery.
-Visit Cosmetic Surgeon Perth to learn more.

 The US has more cosmetic surgery than other countries, and its popularity continues to rise.
 Medical tourism is the practice of going to another country to have a medical procedure performed there.
 A popular trend is to have plastic surgery in another country, but there are some drawbacks to travelling abroad for cosmetic surgery.

 The cost savings associated with cosmetic surgery in Australia can be significant, but it is uncertain how this will affect the electoral procedures that dominate the specialty.